-The inspector’s report sounds authoritative about this issues but the detail given in the Traffic and Transportation Assessment is often shaky at best.
+The inspector’s report sounds authoritative, but the detail given in the Traffic and Transportation Assessment is often shaky at best.

-One of the central reasons in rejecting the plaza by both the planning inspector and the board of An Bord Pleanála was that there was flaws in the National Transport Authority’s traffic model used to predict traffic flows after changes are made.
+One of the central reasons for rejecting the plaza by both the planning inspector and the board of An Bord Pleanála was that there were flaws in the National Transport Authority’s traffic model used to predict traffic flows after changes are made.
 However, the detail in the Traffic and Transportation Assessment which attacks the model is itself flawed, this includes this:

 “To check further, I travelled the route on Thursday 26th April 2018 leaving Shelbourne Park at 17:52.
 I arrived at Heuston Station at 18:39 giving me a journey time of 47 minutes.
 The predicted journey time for the PM peak in the Do-Something scenario is 24.10 minutes (Table 3-10, P53 of NTA Report on RFI).
 The modelled journey times could not be accepted as accurate.
 The difference between observed journey times and those predicted by the model is extremely large, at 47 minutes pre-project as against 26 minutes post-project for PM peak (Table 4.1 Further Information Request Q No 4 page 45 and table 3-10 of NTA Report).”

-Here we basically have an example an attack on the base line of the model times as if the model times isn’t based on an average.
+Here we basically have an example of an attack on the baseline of the model times as if the model times aren’t based on an average.
 A model can’t do that and the model time outlined above is within the time range given by (the usually very accurate) Google Maps.
 There’s a major issue trying to debunk a model by using single trips taken by the author — all sorts of factors can impact on single trips and you can’t get an average from one single trip.